Last updated on April 16th, 2021 at 09:58 am

+This is fine.
 But what is the direction of the current?
-Sometimes students get a bit confused when they come across words like electronic flow, the direction of conventional current or the conventional direction of current flow, etc..
-Here we will briefly discuss all these.
+Sometimes students get a bit confused when they come across words like electronic flow, the direction of conventional current or the conventional direction of current flow, etc. Here we will briefly discuss all these.
 Find a quick answer in the next paragraph.
 For details please read the entire article.

 Define Negatively Charged conductor

 A conductor having an excess of electrons (number of electrons > number of protons) is said to be at a negative or lower potential.
 This conductor is called as Negatively Charged conductor.